Skip to Content

 You may have trouble focusing your eyes for several hours

 after the test.
-You may wish to arrange to have someone drive you home after
+You may want to have someone drive you home after

 the test.
 You also will need to wear sunglasses when you go outside or into a